NCAPOP topic selection and specification process

 How to get involved

 Experts who feel they can contribute specifically to upcoming SDMs should contact the HQIP Programme Support Officer, Eleanor Mitchell-Heggs for further details.
-Please state which topic you with to contribute to, and include a brief biography covering at least the following points:
+Please state which topic you wish to contribute to, and include a brief biography covering at least the following points:

 * NHS England and the funding bodies of the health departments of the devolved administrations of Wales, Scotland, Northern Ireland, and the crown dependencies of Jersey, Guernsey and the Isle of Man as applicable.